gnosis/dx-examples-liquidity-bots/README.md

 * **ETHEREUM_RPC_URL**: `http://localhost:8545`

 # Dutch X CLI (Command Line Interface)
 In the docker image, it's also avaliable a CLI, with some basic operations for using the Dutch X.

 You can use it for getting the state of a token pair, or to trade in an auction among other things.

 > Checkout the cli documentation to learn how to use it.
 > * [Dutch X Cli page](./docs/cli.md)
+> * Also, you can create a **cli** script, the same way we did the `run-bots`
+> script.
+You can use [this one](./cli) as a template.

 ## State of a Dutch X Auction
 There's a basic command in the CLI that is very helpful to get the state of the